Skip to main content

 Troubleshooting

-search_metadata returns results for some tables but not others — check the Errors field on the response.
+metadata_table with action='search' returns results for some tables but not others.
+Check the Errors field on the response.
 A table may have failed because it doesn't exist in the current schema, the user lacks permission, or the name is typo'd.

 See also